 What’s Next?

-Mould prevention requires a multifaceted approach that combines ventilation, insulation, airtightness, and occupant awareness.
+Mould prevention requires a multifaceted approach that combines ventilation, insulation, airtightness and occupant awareness.

 While Lüften can be helpful, it is not a standalone solution – especially in homes where controlled ventilation is limited.
 Preventing mould requires a whole-house approach that considers building design, ventilation efficiency, and insulation quality.